thequietlife/CTI-101/assets/networking fundamentals.md

 Principles of **Fault Tolerance Redundancy**
 The more routers we add the more reliable the internet becomes.

 ____

-##
-____
 ### Summary
-The OSI Model is a universal language for computer networking.
-It is broken into seven parts to make it easier to understand and troubleshoot.
-Start troubleshooting at Level 1 Physical.
+When I type in google.com in a web browser and hit enter.
+The way that the information goes from my web browser and gets communicated to the server at google.
+The OSI model is how it happens.

 ### The OSI Model

 The Open Systems Interconnenction (OSI) Model is a universal language for computer networking.
+It is broken into seven parts to make it easier to understand and troubleshoot.
 It explains how different computer systems communicate with each other.
 It breaks down a complex topic into seven segments.
 Each layer has a specific job and communicates with the layers above and below.

 The OSI model is used for understanding and troubleshooting networking problems.
 It provides a methodical approach.
 Issues can be pinpointed and fixed more efficiently.